3 dead as suspected twisters, other storms batter the South

+"The cat flew," said Tonia Tyler of Pineville, Louisiana.
+"It picked the cat up, and the cat flew — my cat — it flew across the yard.
+And I knew right there, I said 'Oh God, we're not going to make it.'"
-Lawrence County Coroner Scott Norwood in Alabama said the two people killed were husband and wife.
-Authorities said the injured people included a 7-year-old-child who was taken to a hospital in Birmingham.
-Authorities did not release names of the victims.

-The area was filled with debris and downed trees when first responders arrived.
+A husband and wife died in north Alabama, Lawrence County Coroner Scott Norwood said, and the storm injured others including a 7-year-old-child who was taken to a hospital, authorities said.
+The area was covered by debris and downed trees when first responders arrived.

 "It was total chaos," Norwood told reporters.
-"We had to make due the best we could."
+"We had to make do the best we could."

+One person died in a home when an apparent tornado struck a residential area in Vernon Parish, said Chief Deputy Calvin Turner.
+He said crews spent hours trying to cut through fallen trees and utility poles to reach some hard-hit areas.

-Children in a church school were moved to the church before the tornado ripped off the school's roof, said Cpl.
-Wade Bourgeois, spokesman for the Alexandria Police Department.
+Children in a church school were moved to the church before the tornado ripped off the school's roof, Alexandria police Cpl.
+Wade Bourgeois said.
 Among the hardest-hit spots was the Johnny Downs Sports Complex, which he said may have suffered "total damage."
 The complex includes five full-sized soccer fields, more than 10 smaller ones, and eight baseball diamonds.

-"Fortunately we have no reports of any deaths or serious injuries," he said of the Alexandria area.
+Surveying damage with her family, Alexandria resident Summer Evans said there was a lot of devastation.

+"It's bad.
+There's animals out, houses tore down,"she said.
+"The barns are gone.
+You can't even find some of the properties.
+Houses that used to be here, you can't even find them anymore."

 Meteorologist Donald Jones of the National Weather Service office in Lake Charles said it appeared the twister that hit part of Alexandria also struck near the town of DeRidder on an "absolutely ridiculous" path estimated at 63 miles (101 kilometers) long.